Bira/octopus-carnival/_drafts/wir-neverwinter-abolethic-sovereignity.md

 these dreams and shut it down, leading to a big confrontation against the AbSov in their home base.

+One way the PCs might protect themselves from the nightmares is to buy these creepy little dolls sold by Helm's Hold.
+If you place one of these Dreamthief Dolls under your pillow at night, you won't experience the nightmares.
+Rumor has it that the dolls send the nightmares they catch to the Hold's patients, but Rohini, who runs the hospice at the Hold, says they're just imbued with minor protective blessings (she's lying; the rumors are true).

 ## Relationships

 We already know the AbSov is busily infiltrating New Neverwinter.
 Here we also